zuozhenggh/learning-library/developer-library/microservices-with-converged-db/setup-dev-environment/setup-dev-environment.md

   ![](images/24-gen-auth-token.png " ")

 5. In the description type `msdataworkshoptoken` and click **Generate Token**.
-Once the token has been generated, it is important to note down the token, as it will not be shown again.
+Once the token has been generated, it is important that you add the token to your `msdataworkshop.properties` file as it will not be shown again.

   ![](images/25-gen-auth-token2.png " ")